isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-flat-feet-and-bunions/index.md

 The FlexFit is a stretchy-engineered mesh material that provides excellent breathability.
 The forefoot area is also spacious enough to accommodate runners with wide feet-for-men-with-wide-feet/) and bunions.

-The [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/) also features a well-padded tongue that helps to distribute pressure evenly around the top of the foot.
+The [shoe](https://pestpolicy.com/best-running-shoes-for-extensor-tendonitis/)also features a well-padded tongue that helps to distribute pressure evenly around the top of the foot.
 Hence, prevent irritation and pain on top of foot for extra comfort during running.
 Pros: - Excellent cushioning - Comfortable - Provides a stable run - Spacious toe box - Excellent arch support - Lightweight - Durable - Stylish design - Reliable traction

 Cons: - Limited color variations